 However, they may let go of their reservations if they are desperate enough for your money.

-As a starting point, offer Action Financial Services half of the total amount of your debt.
+As a starting point, offer them half of the total amount of your debt.

 Work with them until you come to an amount that works for both of you.